aroberge/friendly/dev-notes.md

 formatting requirements and that all tests pass.
 Feel free to include additional unit tests.

-Currently, the code is only tested on Windows.
-The repository include some batch (`.bat`) files which help to automate some processes, and are described later in this document.
+Currently, the code is only tested on Windows locally although some github actions are used to run unit tests for Ubuntu and MacOS.
+The repository includes some batch (`.bat`) files which help to automate some processes, and are described later in this document.

 ## Using virtual environments